mobizt/FirebaseClient/README.md

 For new `Firebase` users, please read the [Project Preparation and Setup](#project-preparation-and-setup) section.

-The [bare minimun examples](/examples/BareMinimum/) provides the minimum code that requires by this library.
+The [bare minimun examples](/examples/BareMinimum/) provide the minimum code that requires by this library.

 - ### Authentication